XingjianZhang1/XingjianZhang1.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
+\usepackage{color}
 ---

 Hi there!
 My name is Xingjian.
-I recieived my Msc in Statistics at [University of Exeter](https://www.exeter.ac.uk/) in 2023. \\
+I recieived my Msc in Statistics at [University of Exeter](https://www.exeter.ac.uk/) in 2023.

-\usepackage{color}
-{\color{red}{I'm looking for PhD opportunities in statistics or related fields.
+\textcolor{red}{I'm looking for PhD opportunities in statistics or related fields.
 If you think I'm the suitable candidate to work with you please do get in touch!}

 Research interests
 ------